gordonwatts/hep-programming-hints/xaod-hints.md

 ## xAOD Tool Access

 Lots of things have to be accessed by creating tools.

-The code below should be used directly to help define tools in the code.
-This code must be copied into the code you are writing.
+Copy the code below into your source if you are going to use a code.
+The methods it defines can be used to build in tool access.

 ```python
 from dataclasses import dataclass